 “The people there are different from the rest of Cuba,” said a student I met in Santa Clara.
 “I worry about you going there.
 Call me when you encounter any problem there,” he offered.
 “They’re not Cubans.
 They give Cuba a bad name,” an acquaintance in Havana told me like there’s anger in his eyes.

 I actually took their words in my head.
 But not, too seriously.
 I didn’t want to ruin my trip by thinking too much about it while walking around and discovering the city in two days.

 There’s not much to do there, really.
-While Santiago is known for its son, a Cuban music, I didn’t experience much of this.
-They’re also known for the grand carnaval in July.
+While Santiago is known for its son, Cuban music, I didn’t experience much of this.
+They’re also known for the grand Carnaval in July.